Model-independent determination of nuclear charge radii from Li-like ions: Introduction

 \section{Introduction}

 The nuclear root-mean-square (rms) charge radius is a fundamental parameter that determines the deviation of the electrostatic interaction between the nucleus and atomic electrons from its pure Coulomb form.
-Its accurate knowledge is important for tests of bound-state QED~\cite{indelicato:19}, understanding of nuclear beta-decay~\cite{2024-SG,Gorchtein:25}, and for studies of parity violation in atomic systems~\cite{Wansbeek:08}.
+Its accurate knowledge is important for tests of bound-state QED~\cite{indelicato:19}, understanding of nuclear beta-decay~\cite{2024-SG,Gorchtein:25}, determining the nuclear neutron-distribution radii and properties of neutron-star crusts~\cite{horowitz:01,abrahamyan:12}, as well as for studies of parity violation in atomic systems~\cite{Wansbeek:08}.
 Since accurate {\em ab initio} calculations of nuclear radii are currently not feasible, the values available in the literature are determined from experiment, primarily from electron–nucleus scattering~\cite{vries:87} and spectroscopy of muonic atoms~\cite{fricke:04}.

 Extracting nuclear radii from electron scattering data is complicated by the need to extrapolate to zero momentum transfer and requires a thorough understanding of numerous relativistic and radiative corrections~\cite{sick:18}.
 For nuclei with nonzero spin, it is also necessary to separate the electric and magnetic form factors.
 Due to these difficulties, the typical deviations between nuclear radii derived from the electron–scattering and muonic–atom measurements are on the level of $1\%$ or worse~\cite{Fricke:92}, which is generally attributed to systematic uncertainties in the electron–scattering analysis.